vstinner/vstinner.github.io/content/hybrid_graphics.rst

 Hybrid graphics can be configured in the BIOS:

-* **Discrete Graphics mode** will archieve higher graphics performances.
+* **Discrete Graphics mode** will achieve higher graphics performances.
-* **Hybrid Graphics mode** (default) runs as Integrated Graphics mode to archieve longer battery life, and Discrete Graphics is enabled on demand.
+* **Hybrid Graphics mode** (default) runs as Integrated Graphics mode to achieve longer battery life, and Discrete Graphics is enabled on demand.

 On my Lenovo P50, using the **Discrete Graphics mode** removes "00:02.0 VGA compatible controller: Intel Corporation HD Graphics 530" from ``lspci``